-Ex-Pilger clerk gets prison for theft from village coffers
+Ex-Nebraska clerk praised for tornado work gets prison term

 STANTON , Neb.
-(AP) - A former northeastern Nebraska village clerk who was praised for her work in helping rebuild her community following a 2014 tornado strike has been sentenced to prison for stealing from the village of Pilger.
+(AP) - A former northeastern Nebraska village clerk who was praised for her work in helping rebuild her community following a 2014 tornado strike has been sentenced to prison for stealing from the village.

 Kimberly Neiman, 58, was sentenced Monday in Stanton County District Court to three years in prison, the Norfolk Daily News reported.
 Neiman was arrested last year on multiple felony theft and other counts.
-In a deal with prosecutors, she pleaded guilty in November to one count of attempted theft in exchange for all other counts being dropped.
+In a deal with prosecutors, the former Pilger clerk pleaded guilty in November to one count of attempted theft in exchange for all other counts being dropped.

 In addition to her sentence, Neiman was ordered to repay just over $44,000 to Pilger and the Pilger Fire Department.